 |3.||In the Edit Combo Box that pops up, modify the XPath expression from distinct-values(//relevance) to distinct-values(//relevance), 'All'.
 This adds the string All to the sequence of items returned by the XPath expression.|

-The value All can now be entered in the byrelevance node.
+Now if the user selection is All, then this value (All) is passed to the node /presswatch/selection/byrelevance.
 The idea is that when the byrelevance node contains the value All, all news items should be displayed.

 The condition that displays the news item template has a single branch with the expression metainfo/relevance=/presswatch/selection/byrelevance.
 Since no metainfo/relevance node has the value All, no news item will be displayed when All is the value of the byrelevance node.
 What you have to do is create a second branch for the condition, which will test for a value of All.
 By creating the news item template within this branch, you will be outputting the news item if the test is true.
 Do this as follows:

 |1.||In Design View, select the news item condition.|